pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigrationTo1.11.md

 the final value to not be 1,000.

-We wanted the [`@Shared`](<doc:Shared>) type to be as ergonomic as possible, and that is why we make it directly mutable, but allowing these mutations to happen from asynchronous contexts was not the right decision.
-And so now direct mutation from asynchronous contexts is deprecated with a helpful message of how to fix:
+We wanted the [`@Shared`](<doc:Shared>) type to be as ergonomic as possible, and that is why we make it directly mutable, but we should not be allowing these mutations to happen from asynchronous contexts.
+And so now the ``Shared/wrappedValue`` setter has been marked unavailable from asynchronous contexts, with a helpful message of how to fix:

 ```swift
 case .delayedIncrementButtonTapped: